-Comprehensive management system is a State fish and wildlife agency’s method of operations that links programs, financial systems, human resources, goals, products, and services.
+Comprehensive management system (CMS) is a State fish and wildlife agency’s method of operations that links programs, financial systems, human resources, goals, products, and services.
 It assesses the current, projected, and desired status of fish and wildlife; it develops a strategic plan and carries it out through an operational planning process; and it evaluates results.
 The planning period is at least 5 years using a minimum 15-year projection of the desires and needs of the State's citizens.
-A comprehensive-management-system grant funds all or part of a State's comprehensive management systemA award funds all or part of a State’s .
+A CMS award funds all or part of a State’s CMS.
+For those States that employ a CMS method of operations, where we refer to a “project statement” in this rule, a CMS State would accomplish those activities as part of its operational plan.

 Construction means the act of building or significantly renovating, altering, or repairing a structure.
 Acquiring, clearing, and reshaping land and demolishing structures are types or phases of construction.
 Examples of structures are buildings, roads, parking lots, utility lines, fences, piers, wells, pump stations, ditches, dams, dikes, water-control structures, fish- hatchery raceways, and shooting ranges.
+For the purposes of 90/10/5 projects (acquiring land for, expanding, or constructing public target ranges), constructing means building a public target range (see §§ 80.60 and 80.62, 16 U.S.C.
+669g(b)(2), and 669h-1(b)(2)).
+Cost sharing or matching has the same meaning as at 2 CFR 200.1 and means the portion of project costs not paid by Federal funds or contributions (unless otherwise authorized by Federal statute).
+Cost share or match must meet the requirements at 2 CFR 200.306(b)(1) - (7).